 I continue to push the limits of my medium.
 Using sculptural techniques, I cut through the wall of the pot to get more depth and dynamic movement, taking apart thrown vessels and reconfiguring them in new ways.
 Sometime I add a carved layer to the much-altered and deeper relief.
 I may layer as many as 7 or 8 glazes on my outside surfaces, in a particular order.
 I’ve experimented with wax encaustic as an alternative to a glazed finish, and also incorporated lusters into the glaze surfaces, as well as using gold leaf on wax.
 My pieces are large and labor intensive, mostly on stoneware with its possibilities for rich colors and textures, and consist of one-of-a-kind pieces, though some are variations on a theme.

 In addition to my ceramic work and my two published illustrated books, I have an article titled “The Problem of Islamic Art”, published in Muslim Networks: From Hajj to Hip Hop, (UNC Press, 2005) and I’ve also been invited to lecture on art topics in Malaysia, Kuwait, and Qatar.
 A catalog of my ceramic work was published by the Turkish Women’s Cultural Association in Istanbul in December, 2009.
-I was a founding member of FRANK Gallery in Chapel Hill, and am the current Chair of the Board of the Orange County Artists Guild.
+I was a founding member of FRANK Gallery in Chapel Hill, and served as Chair of the Board of the Orange County Artist Guild for four years.